ljw1004/csharpspec/csharp/variables.md

 ### Static variables

 A field declared with the `static` modifier is called a ***static variable***.
-A static variable comes into existence before execution of the static constructor (§10.12) for its containing type, and ceases to exist when the associated application domain ceases to exist.
+A static variable comes into existence before execution of the static constructor ([Static constructors](classes.md#static-constructors)) for its containing type, and ceases to exist when the associated application domain ceases to exist.

-The initial value of a static variable is the default value (§5.2) of the variable's type.
+The initial value of a static variable is the default value ([Default values](variables.md#default-values)) of the variable's type.

 For purposes of definite assignment checking, a static variable is considered initially assigned.